Wednesday 3rd May 2023

 University of Glasgow stormed to victory in the John Innes Memorial Trophy, bagging the most number of team points in the team event.
 Full results can be found on our website and check out our photo album here.
 Well done to all athletes and thank you to the officials who made it all possible.

 Let us know how you found it!
-Please complete our Feedback Survey and you’ll be in with a chance of winning a Decathlon voucher in our prize draw
+Please complete our and you’ll be in with a chance of winning a Decathlon voucher in our prize draw

 BACK TO LIST